ctuning/ck-caffe2/README.md

 ## Dependencies for Windows

-We tested it with Anaconda Python 2.x (should be in path for pip)
+We tested it with Anaconda Python 2.x (should be in path for pip).
+Note that only stable package currently works - 0.8.1 (there is an issue with custom protobuf in the master branch)

 ```
 $ pip install jupyter pandas numpy scipy matplotlib scikit-image scikit-learn pyyaml protobuf future google